 More broadly, I aim to answer policy-relevant questions about social equity and environmental quality using tools from economics, econometrics, statistics and data science.

 More specifically, my research looks at how individuals respond to environmental regulation and environmental quality—and how these responses may render policy inefficient and/or unequal.

-Ed is a lover of data, (beautiful) graphs, maps, Venn diagrams, and people.
-He is an avid consumer of pizza, phở, tacos, coffee, and computational power.
-He is also a bunch of other things.
+I love data, (beautiful) graphs and maps, the outdoors, bikes, photography, and people.
+I enjoy consuming pizza, phở, tacos, coffee, and computational power.
+I’m a bunch of other things too.

 - started TWEEDS with several friends—The Workshop in Environmental Economics and Data Science,

 - help run OSWEET, an online workshop where grad. students and early-career faculty present work on enviro., energy, and transportation economics,

 - co-wrote a textbook on Data Science and Public Policy.